GlobalAICommunity/global-ai-bootcamp-2025/docs/04-keynote.md

 The keynote is currectly being recorded.
 Expected duration is 25 minutes and the keynote will be *published in the last week of february*.

+## Title
+Embracing New Skills and Responsibilities

+## Abstract
+In this years keynote, Roelant, Sammy, and Henk from the Global AI Community team up with well-known speakers like Scott Hanselman, Guido van Rossum, Jennifer Marsman, and Sarah Bird to talk about how AI is changing the game for developers.
+They explain how Python is a big deal in this shift and show off the latest cool stuff happening with AI agents.
+Throughout their chat, they stress how important it is for developers to pick up AI skills while also thinking about doing things ethically and responsibly.
+This straightforward discussion gives a clear picture of where AI is today and what it might mean for developers in the future.

+## Speakers
+- Scott Hanselman
+- Guido van Rossum
+- Jennifer Marsman
+- Sarah Bird

+## Version
+The following will be available for download and on Youtube.

+- Language: English
+- Captions: English / Spanish / Italian / French / Portuguese / German / Chinese / Hindi / Tamil
+- Dubbed version: German / Spanish / Hindi / Tamil / French

+## Download
+Visit: [keynote.globalaibootcamp.com](https://keynote.globalaibootcamp.com/) to download the full video.